Good record-keeping is essential to meet your reporting requirements to the organisation, funding bodies, clients, government and the community

 - client records.

-Your organisation will also need to ensure that any personal information is collected, kept and used in a way that meets the requirements of privacy legislation.
+Your organisation will also need to ensure that any personal information is collected, kept and used in a way that meets the requirements of the Privacy Act 1988.

 On this site